 Here are a few more things to consider when reading textbooks.

 What to Read

 Every teacher and professor is different.
-Some weight their tests and quizzes heavily on what's found in the textbook, while others rely almost entirely on their lectures.
-At the beginning of the semester try and find out if exams will be based primarily on information obtained through in-class lectures or from reading the text book.
+Some weigh their tests and quizzes heavily on what's found in the textbook, while others rely almost entirely on their lectures.
+At the beginning of the semester try and find out if exams will be based primarily on information obtained through in-class lectures or from reading the textbook.
 This will help you know where to focus your time.

 Where to Study